Wool vs. Silk: Material Science in Carpet Weaving

 June 17, 2026

+Pure wool is the most durable material for high-traffic areas like living rooms and hallways.
 Wool is the undisputed king of carpet fibers.
-At Ajaypee Carpets, we primarily utilise New Zealand wool for our premium lines, prized for its longer staple length and higher natural crimp compared to indigenous Indian wools (which are often reserved for flatweaves).
+At Ajaypee Carpets, we primarily utilise New Zealand wool for our premium lines, prized for its longer staple length and higher natural crimp.

 Wool's durability stems from its complex physical structure.
-The outer layer of a wool fiber consists of microscopic, overlapping scales (the cuticle).
-These scales diffuse light, giving wool its matte, rich appearance.
-More importantly, wool contains lanolin, a natural waxy coating secreted by sheep.Lanolin acts as a built-in stain repellent.
-When a liquid is spilled on a high-quality wool rug, the lanolin causes the liquid to bead up on the surface, giving you crucial minutes to blot it away before it penetrates the core of the fiber.
-Furthermore, the natural crimp (the coil-like shape of the fiber) gives wool incredible "memory"—it bounces back from heavy furniture compression better than any synthetic or plant-based fiber.
+The outer layer of a wool fiber consists of microscopic, overlapping scales.
+More importantly, wool contains lanolin, a natural waxy coating secreted by sheep that acts as a built-in stain repellent.
+When a liquid is spilled, the lanolin causes it to bead up.
+Furthermore, the natural crimp gives wool incredible "memory"—it bounces back from heavy furniture compression better than any synthetic fiber.

 The Verdict: